 I know people who are constantly overwhelmed with life, and they never cease to tell me.
 Are you one of those people?
 Do you complain about your job, your boss, your salary, your neighbors or your spouse?
 If you do, then you are doing nothing but exuding negative energy.
 Negativity doesn’t change things.
 It keeps you stuck.
 So change your thoughts and talk about what you appreciate about your life, not what you don’t like.

 3. You don’t feed your mind.

 If you’re not continually growing and learning as a person, then you are stagnant – just like a still pond that doesn’t move and grows green gunk on it.
 That’s what your mind does if you don’t keep it active and learn new things.
-Positive challenges in your life will expand your mind, not send it backwards.
+Positive challenges in your life will expand your mind, not send it backward.

 4. You have a lot of negative self-talk.

 Self-talk can make or break your life.
 As Henry Ford said, “Whether you think you can, or think you can’t… either way, you’re right.”
 If you tell yourself that you’re not smart enough to get that promotion or start a business, then you’re right.
 If you tell yourself you’re too exhausted to put effort into changing your life, then you’re right.
 Whatever you tell yourself becomes your reality.
-So closely monitor what you say to yourself, because you will find that your life matches your thoughts.
+So closely monitor what you say to yourself because you will find that your life matches your thoughts.

 5. You feel uninspired.

 Do you have a passion for anything?
 I know a lot of people who think they don’t have a passion.
 But that’s never the case.
 There has to be something that you enjoy doing.
 So you need to rediscover what excites you, and then do more of it.